-- 1. Use LDA to obtain a new set of bases (use the training data set, i.e., 2,500 patterns for LDA).
-Display these bases as images and discuss the results with respect to your expectations. - 2.
-Using subspaces with dimensions between 1 and 9 (the largest possible for LDA for a data set containing 10 classes), project the data (project both the training data and the test data using the transformation matrix estimated from the training data) onto these subspaces.
-Train a Gaussian classifier using data in each subspace (do not forget to use half of the data for training and the remaining half for testing). - 3.
-Plot classification error vs. the dimension of each subspace, and discuss your results.
+- 1. Use Isomap to obtain low-dimensional embeddings of the digits data.
+Note that you need to use the full data set, i.e., 5,000 patterns, but you may still have several patterns that were not embedded.
+This is a common observation in many techniques that are based on neighborhood graphs where the embedding implementation only uses the largest connected component of the neighborhood graph and ignores the patterns belonging to other components. - 2.
+Choose dimensions between 1 and 200 (choose at least 20 different dimensions, the more the better) and train a Gaussian classifier for each dimensionality (do not forget to use half of the data for training and the remaining half for testing). - 3.
+Plot classification error vs. dimension, and discuss your results.
 Compute the classification error for both the training set and the test set (training is always done using the training set), and provide two plots.
-The discussion should include the effect of dimensionality on the classification error and comparison of the LDA results with the PCA results.
+The discussion should include the setting (particular choice for the parameters) for Isomap, the effect of dimensionality on the classification error, and comparison of the Isomap results with the PCA results.